 For parents: It doesn’t hurt to ask

 For a lot of parents, interacting with the other adult or adults is one of the more complicated parts of a playdate.
 And there are so many different styles of parenting, so there are different styles of food preferences, screen time usage, shoes-on-or-off rules – the list goes on and on.
 There may be some details you’ll want to know in advance, just so you know what to prepare for.
 And of course, it doesn’t hurt to ask if you can help clean up, either.

 For parents: Get involved…

 Make sure to keep an eye on the toddlers so you can step in if you feel it’s necessary.
 It’s absolutely fine to use a toddler playdate as a time to get to know another parent – in fact, it’s a great way to get to know another parent! – but don’t be shy about pausing a conversation to redirect Baby.

 For parents: …but not too involved

-You may have had a huge hand in orchestrating this playdate, but there comes a time when Baby will need to figure things out for themselves.
-Intervening at every possible chance won’t give Baby the opportunity to learn how to interact with toddlers her own age, so try to step back and practice a hands-off-unless-necessary approach.
+You may have had a huge hand in orchestrating this playdate, but there comes a time when Baby will need to figure things out for themself.
+Intervening at every possible chance won’t give Baby the opportunity to learn how to interact with toddlers their own age, so try to step back and practice a hands-off-unless-necessary approach.